troncontract/tron/README.md

 One star: 100% of profits from 1 level members

-Two stars: 100% of profits from 1 level members, 40% of profits from level 2 members
+Two stars: Directly introduce 3 members and with totally 10 members under.
+100% of profits from 1 level members, 40% of profits from level 2 members

-Three stars: 100% of profits from 1 level members, 40% of profits from level 2 members, 20% of profits from level 3 membes
+Three stars: Directly introduce 3 members of level 2-star.
+100% of profits from 1 level members, 40% of profits from level 2 members, 20% of profits from level 3 membes

-Four stars: 100% of profits from 1 level members, 40% of profits from level 2 members, 20% of profits from level 3 membes, 2% of profits from level 4 members
+Four stars: Directly introduce 4 members of level 2-star.
+100% of profits from 1 level members, 40% of profits from level 2 members, 20% of profits from level 3 membes, 2% of profits from level 4 members

-Five stars: 100% of profits from 1 level members, 40% of profits from level 2 members, 20% of profits from level 3 membes, 2% of profits from level 4 members and above
+Five stars: Directly introduce 5 members of level 2-star.
+100% of profits from 1 level members, 40% of profits from level 2 members, 20% of profits from level 3 membes, 2% of profits from level 4 members and above

-Six stars: 100% of profits from 1 level members, 40% of profits from level 2 members, 20% of profits from level 3 membes, 2% of profits from level 4 members and above, and also benefit from global share
+Six stars: Self is 5 star and directly introduce 1 members of level 5-star.
+100% of profits from 1 level members, 40% of profits from level 2 members, 20% of profits from level 3 membes, 2% of profits from level 4 members and above, and also benefit from global share

 ## Usage